confluentinc/streaming-ops/README.md

 Simulated production environment running a streaming application targeting Apache Kafka on Confluent Cloud.
 Applications and resources are managed by declarative infrastructure and GitOps.

+For the full documentation on the the project see the documenation on https://docs.confluent.io (TODO: confluent docs, link here), for basic usage instructions see below.

 # Tool prerequisites

 ## k3d